yenchenLiu/workforce/README.md

 ## assign-tasks API

-The `assign-tasks` API uses linear programming to schedule tasks.
-It returns the assignment results and relevant KPI data.
+The `assign-tasks` API schedules tasks for workers.
+It can use one of two methods: Linear Programming (default) or a Greedy algorithm.
+The API returns the assignment results and relevant KPI data.

+You can select the method using the `method` query parameter in your POST request to `/api/assign-tasks`.

+-   `method=lp` (default): Uses linear programming to find an optimal task assignment.
+This method aims to maximize the total hours assigned to workers, subject to constraints like worker availability and skills.
+-   `method=greedy`: Uses a greedy algorithm that assigns tasks one by one to the most suitable available worker.
+This method is faster but may not produce a globally optimal solution.